-We at the CNB studied with interest the documents for the government coalition's press conference on 11 May called the "Recovery package" (Czech Ministry of Finance, 2023a, 2023b).
-We welcome the government's austerity efforts.
-The implementation of the package is in the hands of the government and parliament, not in ours, so I will not comment on the individual steps.
-Generally speaking, it is essential in the fight against inflation that the state budget deficit falls as much as possible compared with the actual outcome of the previous year, not just compared with the plan.
+It is essential in the fight against inflation that the state budget deficit falls as much as possible compared with the actual outcome of the previous year.
 It would be ideal for the fight against inflation if expenditure declined year on year compared with the actual outcome of the previous year (to dampen demand) and indirect taxes were not increased (to avoid increasing inflation).
 However, that is a political decision and it is not within my competence.
 In any case, we need our tightest monetary policy in twenty years to be accompanied by a credible budget consolidation plan, which the public will trust to support our efforts to reduce inflation.

 Inflation is our responsibility.
 However, we are in this together with the government.
-We need support from fiscal policy.
+We need support from fiscal policy and from you.
 Reducing inflation is in the country's interest.
 We have already tamed several money flows in the economy.
 Above all, reducing the country's debt is now needed for a long-lasting return of inflation to low levels.
+However, banks should also raise interest paid on all household deposits and motivate people to save even more.
+And this is what we should fight for together.
+For less debt and more savings.
+In the interest of the republic.